There Is An Alternative to College

-A two-year or four-year college is not the right path for every graduating senior.
+A two-year or four-year college is not the right path for every graduating senior and you may be looking for a college alternative.
 Sometimes students look for a faster career path.
 Some students want to explore options because they aren’t 100% certain what career path they want to take.
-And some students want to test a future medical career in a small class environment.
 Whatever your path, you should consider Quality Career Pathways as an option after you graduate.

 Become a Certified Nursing Aide (CNA)